-Zone Modes
+Zone Type

-Each zone on the system can be separately configured as an 'Instant' (normal) zone, or as a 'Delayed' zone.
-'Instant' zones should be used for communal areas in apartment blocks and for escape routes such as stairwells, where normal fire alarm operation is detected.
-'Delayed' zones introduce an 'Alarm Confirmation Delay' to a smoke or heat detector alarm on a zone, for use within apartments and other areas where unwanted alarms are likely to be a problem.
+Each zone on the system can be separately configured as a Communal 'Instant' zone, or as a Dwelling (confirmation) zone.
+'Instant' zones should be used for communal areas in apartment blocks and for escape routes such as stairwells, where normal fire alarm operation is required.
+Dwelling (confirmation) zones introduce an 'Alarm Confirmation Delay' to a smoke detector alarm on a zone, for use within apartments and other areas where unwanted alarms are likely to be a problem.
 Manual Call Points always give instant operation, whichever type of zone they may be a part of.